TheNewbieWoodworker/TheNewbieWoodworker.github.io/projects/cornerclamp/corner_clamp.md

 * What Operating System are you using (Windows, Mac, iOS, Android, etc)?
 * Any other information you think might help.

 I'll do my best to help solve the problem as quickly as possible.
-So please check your email for a response from dan@thenewbiewoodworker.com.

 If you don't receive a response within 24 hours, please leave a message in the comments below, because there may be an email issue of some sort.